 cares about this at all, but I am at least somewhat familiar with

+the details.)
 K-mart signs a very, very large deal with i2.
 Its

 CEO says that with i2's help, K-mart's entire supply